 As the day wore on, the sun grew bored and slipped away

 as I was consigned once more to tarmac.

 It grew colder and I became impatient with asphalt bashing.
 Many of the trees were sculpted by the powerful, prevailing south-westerlies.

-Which also pleased me.
-I did have a glimpse of red squirrel but the only photo I managed is so pitifully poor, I won’t bother posting it (which if you saw the one I posted on the Cumbria Way section, is a true indictment).
+Which pleased me.
+I did get a glimpse of red squirrel but the only photo I managed was so pitifully poor, I won’t bother posting it (which, if you saw the one I posted on the Cumbria Way section, is a damning indictment).

 In mid-afternoon, I pulled on my Goretex coat for the last few, bitterly cold miles into Kirkwhelpington.

 There is no choice of accommodation on this first stage of the SOW: there is only one option.
-When I booked my fifteen night stop-overs, I confirmed my booking for Kirkwhelpington first.
-It’s a linchpin on which this whole coast to coast hung: if I couldn’t book Cornhills Farmhouse for my preferred date, my entire 15 day itinerary would need shifting backwards or forwards.
+When I had booked my fifteen night stop-overs weeks before, I confirmed my booking for Kirkwhelpington first.
+It’s a linchpin on which this whole coast to coast hung: if I couldn’t book Cornhills Farmhouse for my preferred date, my entire 15-day itinerary would need shifting backwards or forwards.
 Luckily, my booking request was successful.